tadzik/ThroughTheWindow/README.md

 a running man, jumping over obstacles along the road?
 No?
 Well, I did.
 This is what Through The Window is about: helping the small guy not smash into stuff that the car passes.

 You'll need SDL2 installed.
-Then, run 'make' and './ThroughTheWindow', that should work :)
+Then, run 'perl6 Configure.pl', 'make' and './ThroughTheWindow', that should work :)

 This game features a manual soundtrack.
 Copyright laws probably forbid me from bundling it with the game, so before you start playing, please go to